abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 For both monastics and laypeople visiting the monastery, it is helpful to reflect on sustenance, what it is that sustains us materially.
-Laypeople offer food to the monastery and we eat this food.
+Laypeople offer food to the monastery, and we eat this food.
 They work some eight hours a day, five days a week or more, at a job that can often be unpleasant.
 It’s hard work, and they call it work because it *is* work.
 For most people the mind inclines toward not doing this work.